DinoBansigan/WriteAs.NET/README.md

 # WriteAs.NET
 An unofficial .NET Core client for the Write.as API written in C#.

+**Update Version 1.2.1:**
+ Added interface for the WriteAsClient class to allow for use with dependency injection.

 **Update Version 1.2.0:**
 The latest version of the source code now allows you to enter an API key when initializing a `WriteAsClient` instance.
 This API key will allow you to bypass the rate limiting checks on the Write.as API.